da99/megauni.ruby/README.md

 What's can you do with it?
 -------------------------

-*Express your life as a website.*
+*You and your friends mess around with your life's website.*

-2-weeks:
+2-week overnight success:

   * Uni-Lang hosting.
     * Code examples.
     * mU customization, alterations